-Glissading firm snow and going “way too fast,” I tripped and did a couple of fast forward somersaults.
-Rolling out of the second somersault, I planted my ice axe pick deep in the snow.
-It was a perfect “ice axe self-arrest” for about one second—-then the axe ripped out of my hands, but stayed attached to my wrist.
+Glissading firm snow and going “way too fast,” I tripped and did a couple of fast-forward somersaults.
+Rolling out of the second somersault, I planted the pick of my ice axe deep in the snow.
+It was a perfect “ice axe self-arrest” for about a second–then the axe ripped out of my hands but stayed attached to my wrist.

-As I started somersaulting again: the ice axe became a flail.
-It first smacked me a hard blow between my eyes, then in mid-roll, the spike got very close to my stomach.
-Somehow, I grabbed the shaft again, planted the pick a little less firmly, and managed to stop.
+As I started somersaulting again, the ice axe became a flail.
+It first smacked a hard blow between my eyes then in mid-roll, the spike got very close to my stomach.
+Somehow I grabbed the shaft again, planted the pick a little less firmly and managed to stop.

-From near Thompson Peak: some of the more interesting technical peaks of the Sawtooths dominate the southwestern skyline.
-We only knew the name of one: Warbonnet.
-Worse yet, we didn’t know which peak was Warbonnet, but we had a new “must go, must climb” objective.
+From near Thompson Peak, some of the more interesting technical peaks of the Sawtooths dominate the southwest skyline.
+We only knew the name of one–Warbonnet.
+Worse yet, we didn’t know which peak was Warbonnet but we had a new “must go, must climb” objective.
 I loved them all!

 Soon there was a second reason for me to climb in the Warbonnet area.
 It was the home of the “lost crystal cave.”

 During Summer, I worked for the Forest Service in the Sawtooth National Forest in my college years.
 Just after the Thompson Peak climb, the Forest Service had me haul some supplies (and a requested bottle of whiskey) up to an isolated Forest Service “Guard Station” for an old employee named Jim.
 I got there late and after unloading supplies, Jim invited me to have dinner with him.
 After food and a little whiskey, I asked him what he knew about the Warbonnet area.
 He was a little reluctant to talk at first but, with a “wee bit” more whiskey, he shared some very interesting information.